DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [The one who shall become this world's hero, will be also a role model to the humans of this world.
 Jeanne.
-Exactly because who you are, I judged you as the most suitable candidate.]
+Exactly because of who you are, I judged you to be the most suitable candidate.]

 "...What should I do then?"